updated

 Accommodation

 I’m living on the property with some fish.
-You will have your own tatami room with a bed.
+You will have your own tatami room.
 The house is two story and kitchen, living room and bathroom are shared.

 Although the house is connected to the grid, it is primarily running on solar power and well water so I'd like guests to be mindful about energy usage.
 I'd like to keep the house tidy and clean and I expect guests to do the same in the shared areas.